Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

 11. As a registered user, I want to logout easily.
     * After Logging user can see Logout link on the navbar.
-    * By clicking the Logout tab user can easily logged out and direct to Login page.
+    * By clicking the Logout tab user can easily log out and direct to Login page.

 [Go to Top](#testing)
 ***